 Even though CBD is generally safe and well tolerated in doses up to 1,500 mg per day, nothing is without risk.

-Depending on the purpose for applying topical CBD cream, especially if you put CBD on an open wound, can determine the potential risks.
+Depending on the purpose of applying topical CBD cream, especially if you put CBD on an open wound, can determine the potential risks.

-Topical CBD can still get absorbed into the bloodstream and can have a potential of CBD interacting with certain medications.
+Topical CBD can still get absorbed into the bloodstream and can have the potential to interact with certain medications.

 Does CBD Oil Affect Liver Enzymes